polkanpop/sleepy-owl/README.md

 ### Connect local blockchain to MetaMask

-#### Install the Meta Mask extension on your browser and make an account.
+#### Install the Meta Mask extension on your browser and add an account.

+When first starting Meta Mask it will ask you to add an account, click on import and import the 12 mnemonic on the Ganache blockchain.

+Then

 Add a custom network
 - Network name: Ganache
 - Default RPC URL: RPC URL in Ganache UI